Bhala Thandanana

-Bhala Thandanana is a 2022 Indian Telugu-language action-thriller film directed by Chaitanya Dantluri.
+Bhala Thandanana is a 2022 Indian Telugu-language action-thriller film directed by Chaitanya Dantluri and written by Srikanth Vissa.
 The film is produced by Rajani Korrapati under the banner Vaaraahi Chalana Chitram.
-Featuring Sree Vishnu, Catherine Tresa and Ramachandra Raju in primary roles, the film was released on 6 May 2022.
+The film stars Sree Vishnu, Catherine Tresa, and Ramachandra Raju in lead roles.
+The music is composed by Mani Sharma with cinematography by Suresh Ragutu and editing by Marthand K. Venkatesh.
+The film released on 6 May 2022.

-The film is edited by Marthand K. Venkatesh and the soundtrack is composed by Mani Sharma.

 Plot

-Chandu (Sree Vishnu) works as an accountant in an orphanage where he meets investigative journalist Sasirekha (Catherine).
-Sasirekha is trying to crack a series of cold-blooded murders of people who work for Anand Bali (Garuda Ram).
+Chandu (Sree Vishnu) works as an accountant in an orphanage where he meets investigative journalist Sasirekha (Catherine Tresa), who is trying to crack a series of cold-blooded murders of people who work for Anand Bali (Ramachandra Raju).